1egoman/biome/README.md

   use          Spawn a subshell with the project in the cwd's sourced environment. inject       Update a new environment with changes since it has been activated with biome use. rm           Delete a project's environment so it can be reconfigured.
-  (no command) Given the template specified in the Biomefile, creates a new environment for your app.
+  (no command) Given the template specified in the Biomefile or .Biomefile, creates a new environment for your app.

 Set up a new project:
   - Run biome init to make a new environment.
 You'll be prompted for a name and the default configuration.